Characters: Gintama Others

 - The Heart: Everyone wants to protect Hinowa in Yoshiwara.

-- High-Class Call Girl: What she was before Hosen sliced up her heel tendons at least.
+- High-Class Call Girl: Pror to Hosen slicing up her heel tendons she was the highest ranking courtesan in Yoshiwara.

 - Hooker with a Heart of Gold